alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

 </p>
 But *the passion*, *the excitement*, and the way he articulates complex subjects in a very approachable manner are equally as effective.

-I remember once, in particular, has was talking about measurements.
+I remember once, in particular, he was talking about measurements.
 Basically, he was saying that there is no such thing as..!
 Well, What's the fun in me telling the story?
 Let's see what he actually said, instead of just mentioning the gist of it here!

 ## Measurement Uncertainty